koide3/small_gicp/README.md

 # registration_type : str = 'GICP'
 #     Type of registration algorithm to use ('ICP', 'PLANE_ICP', 'GICP', 'VGICP').
 # voxel_resolution : float = 1.0
-#     Resolution of voxels used for downsampling.
+#     Resolution of voxels used for correspondence search (used only in VGICP).
 # downsampling_resolution : float = 0.25
 #     Resolution for downsampling the point clouds.
 # max_correspondence_distance : float = 1.0